rutkai/Mjolnir-Authentication-Server/readme.md

 *Note that you may have to change the owner of the certification to the same user as node server's!*

-To start server you have to execute the following command in console:
+To start the server you have to execute the following command in console:

     NODE_ENV=production node app.js